kirscht/securing-source-code/README.md

 <h4>Unmaintained Code</h4>

-    -  **Lack of Maintenance**: Libraries that are no longer actively maintained may not receive security updates, leaving your application exposed to vulnerabilities.
+    -  Lack of Maintenance: Libraries that are no longer actively maintained may not receive security updates, leaving your application exposed to vulnerabilities.

 <div id="foo">
 ## To mitigate these risks, organizations should: